ubyssey/dispatch/docs/basic_git.md

 ##### Git pull
   This command 'pulls' the changes from the remote branch onto your local branch.
 This is useful for when people have been merging a bunch of pull requests and your local master branch is out of date.
 Simply run `git pull`, and it will copy all of the files that you don't have into your local repository.
 Think of `git pull` as updating your master branch.

+##### See the commits
+  `git log --oneline --abbrev-commit --all --graph --decorate` - This shows you a tree view of the commits, merges, etc of the working branches.
+Not super useful, but its interesting.
+[This](http://think-like-a-git.net/sections/graph-theory.html) is an interesting read on the connection of git and graph theory, and where this command comes from.